-Before I trained as a doula I knew a babymoon as a time when you and your partner went away while you were pregnant for that 'last chance' to be together before little one arrived.
-To many people it is exactly that, and hey who would say no to a holiday right!?
+Before I trained as a doula I thought a babymoon was a trip you take as a pregnant couple for that 'last chance' to be together before little one arrived.
+To many people it is exactly that, and who would say no to a holiday right!?

 It is recommended that in order to really build your bond with baby, establish a good breastmilk supply, rest and recover, you should be slowing down, focusing on feeding, skin to skin, keeping hydrated and eating nutritious food and rest.